cddrown/evmgateway/op-gateway/op-gateway-lambda/README.md

 ```
 The --profile argument can be omitted if the profile is called 'default'.

-3. Set the following environment variables or add to a .env file in this directory
+3. Set the following environment variables or add to a .env file in this directory.
+Alternatively these environment variables can be set later in the AWS Lambda function console.

 - L1_PROVIDER_URL
 - L2_PROVIDER_URL